CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-quaternion-2020/index.md

   method.
 We conducted a large number of tests and experimental results indicate that the presented approach obtains excellent robustness against Scaling, Rotation, Median filtering, `Salt & Pepper' noise, and JPEG Compression.
-Compared with the existing methods, the presented method achieves better performance.
+Compared with the existing methods, the presented method achieves better performance.</div>
 tags:
 - Watermarking
 - Transforms